Subgradient-based Lavrentiev regularisation of monotone ill-posed problems: Functional-analytic background

-In order to establish well-posedness of~\eqref{eq:subgradient-lavrentiev-reg}, we shall need a localised, quantitative form of coercivity in \cref{thm:browder-minty}.
-On the one hand, this allows for less restrictive assumptions on the forward operator~\({ \mathcal{A} }\), while on the other hand, we gain an a~priori estimate of the size of the regularised solutions, which is crucial in the proofs of stability and convergence.
-To this end, note first that \cref{thm:browder-minty} extends to maximally monotone operators \({ \widetilde{ \mathcal{A} } \colon \X \rightrightarrows \X^* }\) which are \emph{coercive relative to a point~\({ u_{ \textnormal{c}} \in \X }\)}, that is, which satisfy
+As for coercivity, we shall need a localised, quantitative form of \cref{thm:browder-minty}.
+On the one hand, this allows for less restrictive assumptions on the forward operator~\({ \mathcal{A} }\), while on the other hand, we gain an a~priori estimate of the size of the regularised solutions which is crucial in the proofs of stability and convergence of~\eqref{eq:subgradient-lavrentiev-reg}.
+Specifically, whereas the standard criterion